carbon-re/interview-shc/README.interviewer.md

 -  Do a terraform init in the src/infra directory.
 - `terraform destroy` any existing stuff

+## Getting started

+- Package the lambda and run terraform apply to deploy the lambda function
+- The script `src/tool/test-hello-world.sh` will invoke the lambda with no args and print its response

 ## Tips

 - It will be annoying to remember to pants package then deploy.
 Consider scripting it.